ThanosTsoukleidis-Karydakis/BlockChat/README.md

 - **frontend:** Contains the frontend of the application implemented with React.js.
 It is connected to the backend of the first user (similarly with the cli) and can be used for another user by changing the ports used by the axios requests.
 The frontend endpoints have only been added to the src5Clients use case.
+In the folder's README.md, the various screens of the application are presented.

 ## Backend layout (Component Diagram - Activity Diagram):
 Below, one can view the Component Diagram that describes how we have implemented each client and the communication